jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 ## **Summary**

-This project analyzes a corpus of 1.06 million tweets containing nine anti-authority words between Sinosphere and Anglosphere Twitter users.
+This project uses sentiment analysis to analyze 1.06 million tweets containing, or in response to those containing, one of nine anti-authority words between Anglosphere and Sinosphere Twitter users.
-It finds that negative sentiment is significantly higher among Sinosphere users, potentially indicating a deep rooted cultural difference in attitudes towards authority.
+Like James Dean’s character in Rebel Without a Cause, Anglosphere users appear to value rebellious rhetoric more highly than others.